DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 Concrete pool surfaces (particularly plaster) are prone to algae and staining from water, dirt, and debris.
 Acid washing removes a thin layer of plaster, taking all of the gunk with it and giving your pool a fresher look.
 You can even think of it as a chemical peel for your swimming pool.

-Acid washing can cost around $500 or more each time if you hire it out to a pool service company, and it has to be done every 3-5 years.
+Acid washing can cost at least $500 each time if you hire it out to a pool service company, and it might need to be done about every 5 years.
+That price doesn't include the cost to refill your pool and replenish chemicals.
 While you can do it yourself, it involves handling some dangerous chemicals and doesn’t leave much room for error.

 How to Acid Wash Your Concrete Pool